 On January 1, 2000, EICN assumed the assets, liabilities, and operations of the Fund pursuant to legislation passed in the 1999 Nevada Legislature (the Privatization).
 Prior to the Privatization, the Fund was a part of the State of Nevada and therefore was not subject to federal income tax; accordingly, it did not take an income tax deduction with respect to the establishment of its unpaid loss and LAE reserves.
 Due to favorable loss experience after the Privatization, it was determined that certain of the pre-Privatization unpaid loss and LAE reserves assumed by EICN as part of the Privatization were no longer necessary and the unpaid loss and LAE reserves were reduced accordingly.
-Such downward adjustments of pre-Privatization unpaid loss reserves increased GAAP net income by \$15.3 million and \$3.6 million for the years ended December 31, 2015 and 2014, respectively, but did not increase taxable income.
-There were no downward adjustments of pre-Privatization unpaid loss reserves, excluding the LPT, were \$56.3 million and \$13.1 million for the years ended December 31, 2015 and 2014, respectively.
+Such a downward adjustment of pre-Privatization unpaid loss reserves increased GAAP net income by \$15.3 million for the year ended December 31, 2015, but did not increase taxable income.
+There were no downward adjustments of pre-Privatization unpaid loss reserves for the years ended December 31, 2017 and 2016.
+A downward adjustment of pre-Privatization unpaid loss reserves, excluding the LPT, was \$56.3 million for the year ended December 31, 2015.

-The LPT Reserve Adjustments for the years ended December 31, 2016, 2015, and 2014 increased GAAP net income by \$3.1 million, \$6.4 million, and \$31.1 million, respectively, but did not increase taxable income.
-The LPT Contingent Commission Adjustments increased net income by \$1.8 million, \$2.6 million, and \$10.8 million during 2016, 2015, and 2014, respectively, but did not increase taxable income.
+The LPT Reserve Adjustments for the years ended December 31, 2016 and 2015 increased GAAP net income by \$3.1 million and \$6.4 million, respectively, but did not increase taxable income.
+There were no LPT Reserve Adjustments in 2017.
+The LPT Contingent Commission Adjustments increased net income by \$0.3 million, \$1.8 million, and \$2.6 million during 2017, 2016, and 2015, respectively, but did not increase taxable income.

-As of December 31, 2016 and 2015, the Company had no unrecognized tax benefits.
+As of December 31, 2017 and 2016, the Company had no unrecognized tax benefits.

-The Company paid (received) \$13.7 million, \$12.7 million and \$(1.1) million in income taxes during the years ended December 31, 2016, 2015, and 2014, respectively.
+The Company paid \$21.3 million, \$13.7 million and \$12.7 million in income taxes during the years ended December 31, 2017, 2016, and 2015, respectively.

-Tax years 2013 through 2016 remained open and are subject to full examination by the federal taxing authority.
+Tax years 2014 through 2017 remained open and are subject to full examination by the federal taxing authority.
 The significant components of deferred income taxes, net, were as follows as of December 31: